SankethJembia/BlackBoard-VS/README.md

 # BlackBoard-VS
-It is video Streamering web app
+It is video Streamer
+clone to Youtube ,Netflix etc...

 CHECK THE DEMO --------\/
 https://youtu.be/HyPAqzbMyf8